APCSPrinciples/LED_SOS/README.md

 - 2 *wait 1 secs* blocks from the *Control* tab
 - 1 *forever loop* block from the *Control* tab

-Arrange the blocks as shown below.
+Arrange the blocks so that they snap together as shown below.
 Click on the blocks to start the program
 ![](SOSblink5.png)